 There is no minimum order quantity, but styles are only available in packs of six in predetermined sizes.

-You can filter by fit (like plus, petite, unisex, or maternity) in categories ranging from pajamas to wedding dresses.
-Every other Tuesday, FASHIONGO offers a live shopping experience highlighting individual vendors:
+You can filter by fit (like plus, petite, unisex, or maternity) in categories ranging from pajamas to elegant dresses.
+It also FashionGo offers live shopping experiences that highlight individual vendors:

 Key features